camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You have previously ensured that the lost region cannot reconnect during the failover procedure.

 Due to the Zeebe data replication, no data has been lost.

-#### Desired state

-You have removed the lost brokers from the Zeebe cluster.
-This will allow us to continue processing after the next step and ensure that the new brokers in the failback procedure will only join the cluster with our intervention.

 #### How to get there